vinayak19th/ASR-Low-Resource/README.md

 # Sunshine
-*Vernacular Language trigger word detector*
+*Vernacular Language trigger word detector* <br>
+<b> Most data and computed models have been remove.
+Please use your own data when employing the model</b>
 ## Background & Proposal

 Propose Components :